Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Working Families Organization Inc. (501(c)(4)): $48.8 million revenue, 0 employees reported per disclosed arrangement, paid $11.04 million for personnel and administrative costs

-Professional auditors documented this arrangement and determined it requires consolidated financial reporting due to operational integration.
-What questions does such a structure raise about whether organizational independence required for tax-exempt status is maintained?
-When professional auditors determine that “zero employee” entities must be consolidated due to operational unity, does this support “substance over form” analysis under Revenue Ruling 2007-41 that looks beyond legal structures to actual operations?
-This forensic accounting approach examines actual operational control and resource sharing rather than formal employment structures.
+Professional auditors documented these arrangements and determined they require consolidated financial reporting due to operational integration.
+These documented shared services arrangements raise questions about whether organizational independence required for tax-exempt status is maintained when professional auditors determine that “zero employee” entities must be consolidated due to operational unity.

 Part IX: Regulatory Oversight Concerns